All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 In the 1880s, in the frame of a general redesign of the River Tiber bed, high walls were built on its banks to prevent the occurrence of floods; Braccio Nuovo was pulled down and today's view shows in its place the trees of a small modern square at the western end of Ponte Vittorio Emanuele II.

-Similar to Braccio Nuovo, Spedale de' Pazzi was demolished.
-It was added to Spedale di S. Spirito in 1725 by
+Spedale de' Pazzi was added to Spedale di S. Spirito in 1725 by

 Pope Benedict XIII who relocated there the lunatics who were previously housed in a building near

 SS.
-Bartolomeo ed Alessandro; some of its premises are shown in the plate covering Porta S. Spirito.
+Bartolomeo ed Alessandro; some of its former premises are shown in the page covering Porta S. Spirito, but most of it was demolished.

 Reconstructed XVth century façade of Corsia Sistina